jagadeeshac828/Sample/README.md

 - Used access specifier.
 - Loosely coupled API calling implemented.
 - Used async/await for API calling.
-- User cocoapod version 1.10.0
+- Used cocoapod version 1.10.1